Ridley Scott: Early life and education

 Scott went on to study at the Royal College of Art in London, contributing to the college magazine ARK and helping to establish the college film department.
-For his final show he made a black and white short film, Boy and Bicycle, starring both his younger brother and his father, which was later released on the ‘Extras’ section of The Duellists DVD.
-In February 1963 Scott was named in the title credits as Designer for the BBC television programme Tonight.
+For his final show he made a black and white short film, Boy and Bicycle, starring both his younger brother and his father, which was later released on the 'Extras' section of The Duellists DVD.
+It was shot in 1960 or 1961 entirely in West Hartlepool. and Seaton Carew.
+In February 1963 Scott was named in the title credits as designer for the BBC television programme Tonight.

+Career

+1960s–1970s: Early employment

 After graduation in 1963 he secured a job as a trainee set designer with the BBC, leading to work on the popular television police series Z-Cars and science fiction series Out of the Unknown.
-He was originally assigned to design the second Doctor Who serial, The Daleks, which would have entailed realizing the serial's eponymous alien creatures.
+He was originally assigned to design the second Doctor Who serial, The Daleks, which would have entailed realising the serial's eponymous alien creatures.
 Shortly before he was due to start work, a schedule conflict meant he was replaced by Raymond Cusick.
 In 1965 he began directing episodes of television series for the BBC, only one of which, an episode of Adam Adamant Lives!, is available commercially.